oscarrobinson/MakeSense-Python/README.md

 ```2``` is the ontology code for the sensor (i.e what type of data it is sending).

-If a sensor with the given sensorId already exists in the network with the given networkId, a ```MakeSenseDBException``` is thrown.
+If a sensor with the given sensorId already exists in the system, a ```MakeSenseDBException``` is thrown.

 You can also add sensors with a name:
 ```python